Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

   ^ You figure it out because you should add it to your webhost details document and your ssh/sshpass echo

 - Using vi command in shell, or using your web hosting management panel's File Manager, edit the index file adding a word or punctuation and see if visiting the URL will show the changes.
 The index file could be `/home/DOMAIN/htdocs/DOMAIN.com/index.php`
-- Because you are on a dedicated server, it is likely that the web host DOES NOT provide you with a user domain name (eg. srv451789.hstgr.cloud on Hostinger Cloudpanel package) that you can match in one of the server blocks in a site's vhost.
+- Because you are on a dedicated server, it is likely that the web host DOES NOT provide you with a user domain name (eg. Not having something like srv451789.hstgr.cloud because you're on a dedicated server instead of a web provider like through Hostinger's Cloudpanel package) that you can match in one of the server blocks in a site's vhost.
 Make sure you've bought a domain at namecheap, etc. Then make sure you have two A records to the public domain: one for "@" and one for "\*".
 At your CloudPanel site's vhost, update the server_name to the domain name, eg. `server_name domain.com`
 - Visit your http://domain.com directly.
 - If success, Chrome will warn you there's no secured connection or that the connection is not private and blocks you from viewing the content.
 We will add SSL https certificates later.
 The current bypass technique in 2024 is to click anywhere on the webpage then type: `thisisunsafe`.
 You should see the webpage content.
 - Use vi command to create an index2.html, add some words, then visit directly http://domain.com/index2.html to see if it displays.